 About 600 years after God inspired the Prophet Daniel to write these prophecies, He added to them through the Apostle John, who wrote the book of Revelation.

 In Revelation 13, the Apostle John discusses two distinct beasts.
-The first, described in verses 1 to 10, has features similar to those described by Daniel.
-The first beast of Revelation 13 looks slightly different from the four distinct beasts described in Daniel 7, but depicts the same four world-ruling empires, including the 10 horns of the Roman Empire, described in Daniel 7.
+The first, described in verses 1 to 10, has features similar to but slightly different from the four distinct beasts described in Daniel 7, But it depicts the same four world-ruling empires, including the 10 horns of the Roman Empire, described in Daniel 7.

 Verses 11 to 18 describe the second beast of Revelation 13.
 Verse 11 says, “And I beheld another beast coming up out of the earth; and he had two horns like a lamb, and he spake as a dragon.”
 What powerful symbolism.
 This beast appears harmless and enticing, like a lamb.
 But when it speaks, it is terrifying and dangerous, like a dragon.
 The institution represented by this beast looks peaceful and altruistic, but it is vicious and cruel.